 KraneShares Mount Lucas Managed Futures Index Strategy ETF may invest in the Subsidiary in order to gain exposure to the investment returns of the commodities markets within the limitations of the federal tax law requirements applicable to regulated investment companies ("RICs").
 The Subsidiary invests principally in commodity and financial futures, options and swap contracts, as well as certain fixed-income investments intended to serve as margin or collateral for the Subsidiary's derivatives positions.
 Unlike KraneShares Mount Lucas Managed Futures Index Strategy ETF, the Subsidiary may invest without limitation in commodity-linked derivatives, though the Subsidiary will comply with the same 1940 Act asset coverage requirements with respect to its investments in commodity-linked derivatives that apply to KraneShares Mount Lucas Managed Futures Index Strategy ETF's transactions in those instruments.
-To the extent applicable, the Subsidiary otherwise is subject to the same fundamental and non-fundamental investment restrictions as KraneShares Mount Lucas Managed Futures Index Strategy ETF shares.
-(Accordingly, references in this SAI to KraneShares Mount Lucas Managed Futures Index Strategy ETF shares.
-Mount Lucas Managed Futures Index Strategy ETF shares.
-Mount Lucas Managed Futures Index Strategy ETF shares in the Subsidiary, By investing in the Subsidiary, KraneShares Mount Lucas Managed Futures Index Strategy ETF shares.
+To the extent applicable, the Subsidiary otherwise is subject to the same fundamental and non-fundamental investment restrictions as KraneShares Mount Lucas Managed Futures Index Strategy ETF and, in particular, to the same requirements relating to portfolio leverage, liquidity, and the timing and method of valuation of portfolio investments and KraneShares Mount Lucas Managed Futures Index Strategy ETF shares.
 (Accordingly, references in this SAI to KraneShares Mount Lucas Managed Futures Index Strategy ETF may be considered to be investing indirectly in the same investments as the Subsidiary and is indirectly exposed to the risks associated with those investments.